Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quota-notifications-to-users.md

 ```

 ### Step 2: Configure a Default Quota to use Active Directory Lookup
-Use the `./alerts default_quota_update` command, specify the default quota ID, and configure the quota to notify users.
+Run the `./alerts default_quota_update` command, specify the default quota ID, and configure the quota to notify users.
 For example:

 ```bash
 ./alerts default_quota_update \